 - $10,000 in death benefits may be available in certain cases where a dependant has died in an auto accident.

 The maximum allowable benefits depend on the optional-benefits policy purchased under which the deceased was insured and whether additional coverage is available.
-A lawyer can help you assess the applicable policy and determine all available compensation.
+A lawyer may be able to help you assess the applicable policy and determine all available compensation.